 Fiona is passionate about the theory and application of academic research to problems that arise in nature, in society and in their intersections.

 Phone: 0431 954 388

-Glen is the National Program Manager (acting) for AMSI Intern.
+Glen is the Deputy Program Manager for AMSI Intern.
 Glen is responsible for the strategic direction and operational management of the AMSI Intern program.
 His role provides high-level leadership, strategic development and implementation for the expansion of the AMSI Intern program, whilst driving the number of placements across our member universities.

 It is his responsibility to work with the Business Development Managers to drive new business partnerships, leverage funding opportunities and source strategic collaborative arrangements with both public and private enterprises and government.

 Prior to his position at AMSI, Glen held a range of senior marketing and publishing roles working with government, industry and the higher education sector.